Download Lesson Pack

 Prepare students for the session by discussing: their right to be safe and respected; what to do if discussing online safety makes them feel uncomfortable or unsafe; and how to seek help if they feel or have felt unsafe.
 Use this resource available on the website.

-Speak up about Conduct Risks: Create a podcast or fact sheet
+Speak Up About Conduct Risks: Create a Podcast or Fact Sheet

 This lesson helps learners explore the "Conduct" risk area of online safety — understanding safe, respectful, and responsible online behaviour.
 Topics may include managing online conflicts, recognising inappropriate behaviour, and understanding the impact of digital actions on themselves and others.
 It is the result of a co-design project undertaken with Year 5-6 learners at St Mary’s School, Whittlesea, in collaboration with their teacher, Mrs. Kayla Borg, STEM specialist and eSmart coordinator.
 Listen to their learner-led podcast here.